| Most

 your work medical coverage.

-In the case where your employer does not offer a
+Getting Individual or Family Medical Coverage: In the case where your employer does not offer a

 medical plan, we recommend that you review the following